Chief of Staff vs. Executive Assistant: Which Is Right for You?

 Yes, a Chief of Staff requires much more experience and skill than an Executive Assistant.

-Is a Chief of Staff and Executive Position?
+Is Chief of Staff an Executive Position?